 - 1. When an Ethernet or USB link is established and the IP address of the controller determined, open the PC browser. - 2.
 Enter the IP address in the address bar of the browser using the hyper text transfer protocol secure.
 (For example, http://192.168.1.100.)
-See the table in Logging into the browser above.
+See the table in Default settings for WEB server address on the next page.